Amadou02/JavaScript-Exercises-and-Experiments/README.md

 **Current Work in JavaScript and Front End Development**

-  Re Writing and extension of #8. tech-academy-JS-menu-order-mgr in order to move global variables into functions to be passed.
-Further styling and incorporation into a responsive Bootstrap page.

   Investigating and experimenting with open APIs such as OpenWeather, Wordnick, and NY Times.